robertdebock/ansible-collection-roles/roles/ara/README.md

 # The user to run ara as.
 Typically root, but if you run playbooks under your username, ara saves data in your homedirectory.
 In that case change the ara_user to your username.
 ara_user: root

+# This role tries to "find" python.
+If you are using a specific path to python,
+# you can set `ara_callback_plugins`.
+For example:
+# ara_python_plugins_path: /home/username/venv/site-packages/ara/plugins/callback

 # Extra options can be set using this structure.
 # ara_configuration:
 #   - option: port